relyze-ltd/plugins/README.md

  * [examples/locate_elf_section_header_items.rb](examples/locate_elf_section_header_items.rb) - Example to traverse a models structure in order to search for some data.

- * [examples/module_dependency_graph.rb](examples/module_dependency_graph.rb) - Example to analyse multiple binaries and generate a dependency graph based each binaries module imports.
+ * [examples/module_dependency_graph.rb](examples/module_dependency_graph.rb) - Example to analyze multiple binaries and generate a dependency graph based each binaries module imports.
 The graph is either displayed in the GUI or saved as an SVG file.

  * [examples/multithreaded_folder_analysis.rb](examples/multithreaded_folder_analysis.rb) - Example to perform analysis on multiple binaries in parallel and then save them to the Relyze library.